mach1/SpaceInvaders3D/README.md

 # SpaceInvaders3D
-Space invaders clone in 3D
+Space invaders clone in 3D in THREE.js